Last Updated on

 This method is ideal for stainless cutlery or jewelry.
 Submerge such things into vinegar and wait for five minutes.
 Use a damp sponge to wipe the rust.
 Distilled white vinegar can be the best choice.

 For large stainless steel objects, pour some white vinegar into a spray bottle and spray onto the rusty stainless steel object.
-Use soft scrubbing pad or rag to wipe away the rust.
+Use a soft scrubbing pad or rag to wipe away the rust.

 Cream of Tartar Method